 You also need to remember that there is never a time when you should give out personal information to someone who has contacted you in an unsolicited manner.
 If you receive a text saying that you've won the lottery be sure to block the number immediately.

 Sharing the Information You've Learned

 The best way to beat these types of phone scams is by warning others and reporting them to the Federal Trade Commission.
-You can warn others about lottery phone scams and run searches on suspicious numbers with CallerSmart's caller ID app for iPhone and iPad.
-If you don't have an iPhone or iPad you can still search unknown phone numbers and leave your feedback to help others in our free online telephone directory.
+You can warn others about lottery phone scams and run searches on suspicious numbers with CallerSmart's caller ID app for iPhone.
+If you don't have an iPhone you can still search unknown phone numbers and leave your feedback to help others in our free online telephone directory.